-Beginner Spanish Listening Practice – At the doctor’s (Part 2) Posted by Laura on Mar 20, 2018 in Basic, Learning, Pronunciation, Spanish Grammar, Spanish Vocabulary
+Beginner Spanish Listening Practice – At the doctor’s (Part 2) Posted by Laura & Adam on Mar 20, 2018 in Learning, Spanish Grammar, Spanish Vocabulary

 In this Spanish lesson we will practice more about how to manage in Spanish at the doctor’s.
 As usual, first we will review some relevant grammar and vocabulary and then see if you can follow a short listening.
 This lesson continues on from the previous lesson in this course which also looked at managing in Spanish at the doctor’s.